Skool Buddy - A Conceptual App

 User Interview

-Interviews with five university students in Brighton underscored the different roles social media plays—staying in touch with friends, academic collaboration, and networking.
+Interviews with five university students in Brighton showed the different roles social media plays in; staying in touch with friends, academic collaboration, and networking.
 However, they also revealed gaps in cultural adaptation, time management, and consistent access to campus resources.

 I don’t want to juggle multiple apps for academic groups and social interactions